-While the obvious benefits of physical fitness in the golf swing is increased strength and flexibility that allow you to hit those positions in your swing and gain some distance, a big benefit can be a longer golf career with fewer injuries.
+While the obvious benefits of physical fitness in the golf swing are increased strength and flexibility that allows you to hit those positions in your swing and gain some distance, a big benefit can be a longer golf career with fewer injuries.

 Walk the damn golf course